chandlersmith2/chandlersmith2.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my website!
-I'm a 3rd year Ph.D. student at Tufts University, working with Dr. Abiy Tasissa.
-My mathematical interests are in the general areas of optimization and probability, with my current emphasis being on geometric algorithms for machine learning.
+I'm a 3rd year Ph.D. student at Tufts University, working with <a href='https://abiy-tasissa.github.io/'>Dr. Abiy Tasissa</a>.
+My mathematical interests are in the general areas of optimization and probability, with my current emphasis being on geometric algorithms for machine learning, as well as a growing interest in computational solutions to inverse problems.
+Currently, I'm involved in developing fast algorithms for the Euclidean Distance Geometry problem, a relevant problem in sensor network localization, molecular geometry, and dimensionality reduction.

+Outside of math, I'm an avid sports watcher/player, with basketball and baseball being my two favorites.